Ankush-Nmurthy/BloggingApplicationWeb/README.md

 # BloggingApplicationWeb
 ### Description
-"Welcome to Blog Sculpture – your all-in-one platform for crafting, managing, and sharing captivating blogs.
+Welcome to Blog Sculpture – your all-in-one platform for crafting, managing, and sharing captivating blogs.
 Designed with a powerful suite of functionalities and a robust tech stack, Blog Sculpture offers an unparalleled blogging experience for both users and administrators.

 ## Application is still under develoment.